Engaging PLEx

 Research involves collecting and analysing information to answer a specific question.
 The information may be gathered from participants via interviews, discussion groups, questionnaires or from a test.
 These tests may be medical tests (e.g. scans or blood tests) or other clinical tests (e.g. neuropsychological tests or walking assessments).

-BAIL Fellows are people living with disability who we are supporting to study.
+BAT Fellows are people living with disability who we are supporting to study.

 We also sponsor University papers and connect with vocational providers.

-For further information please contact Cate Grace.
+For further information please contact us.

 There are many opportunities that become available to work as a Research Assistant or volunteer on a research project.

-For further information, contact Cate Grace.
+For further information, contact us.